stevencaro/quotation/README.md

 # quotation
 A library and console application to display a quote in German, Spanish, or Latin to the user.
-Similar to the [fortune program in Unix](https://en.wikipedia.org/wiki/Fortune_(Unix\)).
+Similar to the fortune program in Unix. https://en.wikipedia.org/wiki/Fortune_(Unix)

 ## Introduction
 This project shows basic object oriented design in action.
 It also uses unittest as the testing framework.
 The project includes the following files: